Phinix-BI/SanketBani/readme.md

 ### Input Processing

-1. User provides input via text, image, or gestures.
+1. The user provides input via text, image, or gestures.
 2. Text is processed to correct grammar and spelling.
-3. If the input matches the dataset, a sequence for ISL gestures is generated.
+3. a sequence for ISL gestures is generated if the input matches the dataset.
-4. For new inputs, the AI combines existing gestures or generates a new sequence.
+4. the AI combines existing gestures or generates a new sequence for new inputs.

 ### Output Rendering